 - Cedar Plank (Antone 2)

 - Cedar Plank (Edwards and Takamohara 4)

 Duvall’s quirky history of art, music, and creativity remains front and center in its downtown.
 This itinerary guides you through town and the dozens of installations from local artists.
 Anyone unable to physically come to Duvall can also follow along by clicking on the links to see photos of the installations.

 Get Itinerary >

 The Depot/McCormick Gateway design was influenced by the historic swing bridge and railroad.
-The concrete footing and seat wall reflect the bridge supports that used to serve the swing bridge along with the supports for the bridge that followed which still stand to the north of us today.
-The gateway includes railroad ties & rail as well as decorative iron truss work and park signage.
+The concrete footing and seat wall reflect the bridge supports that used to serve the swing bridge along with the supports for the bridge that followed which still stand to the north of here today.
+The gateway includes railroad ties and rail as well as decorative iron truss work and park signage.
 Read more about how the railroad created Duvall and see a photo of the old swing bridge here.